 Army General G.K.
 Zhukov at a military parade in Chisinau

 The troops in the Romanian direction at the beginning of June 1940 were led by the hero Khalkhin-Gola G.K.
 Zhukov.
 On June 9, 1940, the troops of the Kiev and Odessa districts began preparations for the liberation campaign.
-In mid-June, the USSR led troops to the Baltic states (“The myth of the Soviet occupation of the Baltic states”) After that, it was time to return Bessarabia.
-On June 20, 1940, the commander of the Kiev military district, General Georgy Zhukov, received a directive from the people's commissar of defense and the General Staff to begin preparations for the Bessarabian operation with the aim of defeating the Romanian army and liberating Northern Bukovina and Bessarabia.
-Of the troops of the Kiev and Odessa military districts, the Southern Front was created: the 12th, 5th and 9th armies.
-Three armies totaled 10 rifle and 3 cavalry corps, separate rifle divisions, 11 tank brigades, etc. In total, more than 460 thousand people, up to 12 thousand guns and mortars, more than 2400 tanks, over 2100 aircraft.
+In mid-June, the USSR led troops to the Baltic states (“The myth of the Soviet occupation of the Baltic states”).
+After that, it was time to return Bessarabia.
+On June 20, 1940, the commander of the Kiev Military District, General Georgy Zhukov, received a directive from the People's Commissar of Defense and the General Staff to begin preparations for the Bessarabian operation in order to defeat the Romanian army and liberate Northern Bukovina and Bessarabia.
+The Southern Front was created from the troops of the Kiev and Odessa military districts: the 12th, 5th and 9th armies.
+Three armies consisted of 10 rifle and 3 cavalry corps, separate rifle divisions, 11 tank brigades, etc. In total, over 460 thousand people, up to 12 thousand guns and mortars, more than 2400 tanks, over 2100 aircraft.
 Plus support for the Black Sea fleetsea aviation - 380 aircraft.
 The formation of the Danube Flotilla began.

 Moscow informed Berlin that it was going to return Bessarabia and Northern Bukovina at the same time (there the majority of the population were Little Russians, Ukrainians).
 Berlin expressed surprise and only argued a little about Bukovina.
 Formally, it was never formally part of Russia, and in the 1939 pact there was no talk of it.
 However, the Germans did not quarrel over such a trifle and agreed.
 On June 26, 1940, Molotov presented the Romanian ambassador with a demand to transfer Bessarabia and Northern Bukovina to the USSR.
 Moscow emphasized that Romania took advantage of Russia's temporary weakness and forcibly tore its lands.